priyankasenapati/Priyanka_Module16_Big-Data/README.md

 # ** CONCLUSION **
    * The average review rating is 3 Stars.

-   The vine_table contains only Non-Vine review ratings.
+   * The vine_table contains only Non-Vine review ratings.
 Since these reviews are  Non-Vine reviews there isn't any way to      know how trustworthy they are from this data.

+* NOTE : Please look at the ETL_Chalenge.sql file for the sql command outputs for average review rating and of vine and Non-Vine reviews count .